kylesmitherman/favorite-things/README.md

 messages in the console changing.

 We now have a variable `type` which tells us which list to add to and a variable `item` that has the description.
-We should use an `if` statement to find the appropriate target list.
 Update the code as follows:

 ```javascript
   $("form").submit(function (event) {